top of page

 Two Zebra leave the waterhole.

-After our Game Drive, we re-boarded the train for Victoria Falls ... and, sometime in the night, I developed a case of "Montzuma's revenge"!
+Following our Game Drive, we re-boarded the train for Victoria Falls ... and, sometime in the night, I developed a case of "Montezuma's revenge"!

 The Rovos train awaits it's next